SINTEF/dlite/doc/storage_plugins.md

 ```

-Using storages implicitely
+Using storages implicitly
 --------------------------
-For convenience has DLite also an interface for creating storages implicitely.
+For convenience DLite also has an interface for creating storages implicitly.
 If you only want to load a single instance from a storage, you can use one of the following class methods:
 * `dlite.Instance.from_location()`: to read from a location
 * `dlite.Instance.from_url()`: to read from URL